Shea butter: benefits, harm, use

 - vitamin C;

-- tocopherol, aka vitamin E;
+- tocopherol, also known as vitamin E;

 - protein;